|Home > Seminars > VI >|

 Having completed the Chronica, Gervase went on to compile a Gesta regum.
 For the years before 1199, it abridges a variety of sources, including William of Malmesbury, Geoffrey of Monmouth and the Chronica; but from 1199 to 1210, where it was taken over by another writer, it is an original and important record.
 Gervase also compiled an Acta pontificum Cantuariensis ecclesie, providing short biographies of the archbishops from St Augustine to Hubert Walter in 1205.
 His remaining work is his Mappa mundi.
 Not a map but rather a topographical survey in tabular form, it lists, among other data, some 438 English religious houses according to the counties in which they were located.

 Edition: William Stubbs (ed.), The Historical Works of Gervase of Canterbury, Rolls Series 73, 2 vols.
 (London, 1879–80).
 MU5.

-Sample Texts and Translations: For the text of the prologues and a translation, please visit the moodle website.
+Sample Texts and Translations: for the prologues in the original Latin and in translation, please visit the moodle website.

 Manuscripts: Gervase’s works survive in three manuscripts: